Personal Taxes in Singapore

 - Form M – Non-resident individuals

-After taxes have been filed, the Singapore government will issue a tax bill to the individual known as a Notice of Assessment (NOA) between May and September.
+After taxes have been filed, the Singapore government will issue to the individual a tax bill known as a Notice of Assessment (NOA) between May and September.
 Once the the NOA has been received, the individual has 30 days to pay the taxes due.